Alexander enjoys a burgeoning reputation in his two core areas of practice: commercial litigation and employment law.

 See the individual tabs below for details of his areas of expertise.

 Alexander writes and lectures on commercial and employment law.
-He sits on the committee of the London Common Law and Commercial Bar Association, and is a member of COMBAR and ELA.
+He is a published author.
+He sits on the committee of the London Common Law and Commercial Bar Association, and is a member of COMBAR, LCIA and ELA.

 Alexander's High Court commercial litigation practice covers the range of business disputes including contractual disputes, shareholder disputes, commercial fraud, disputes between directors/senior employees, disputes arising out of JVAs, agency disputes (including under the Commercial Agents Regulations), and franchising disputes.

 He has experience across a range of industries with particular expertise in the banking, recruitment, sports, publishing and media sectors.
+Often cases involve an international element.
 Examples of recent cases:

 Alexander is co-author, with Charlotte Davies, of the PLC note on Conspiracy.